In brief

 6. Wrong clay line for the project

 This is not about one brand being good and another bad.
 It is about matching the clay line to the load the piece will carry.
-A statement bead can do well in a softer line.
-A 1.5 mm dangle earning will not.
+A statement bead can do well in a softer line, while a very thin dangle may need a firmer clay line, a different bake check, or a different design.

 7. Over-stressed cured piece (drilling too aggressively, finishing too hard)